nsarode/llm_rag_chatbot/Readme.md

 ```
 # Learnings

+- Good prompt engineering skill is the most critical component to project like this.
+Being very explicit, assertive ("make sure", "never") and extremely specific takes practice and revisions
+- Just like prompt engineering, building Cypher queries is part art (though I am relying on my llm agent to create queries, it was needed for creating examples queries for it within the prompt template for context i.e. few-shot prompting )
-- Used `ptpython`, wich with its Emacs like interface made testing on terminal a cinch
+- `ptpython` with its Emacs like interface makes testing on terminal a cinch

 # Disclosure and precautions